 ‘Elvira Dones is among the best of Albania’s writers and her publication in English is excellent news.’ – Ismail Kadare

-Hana Doda is an ambitious literature student in cosmopolitan Tirana.
-Mark Doda is a raki-drinking, chain-smoking shepherd, living alone deep in the Albanian mountains.
-In fact, they are the same person.
-When Hana’s dying uncle calls her home from the city, he asks her to marry a local boy in order to run the household.
-Unable to accept the arranged marriage but resolved to remain independent, she must vow in accordance with Albanian tradition to live the rest of her life in chastity as a man – and becomes Mark.
-There is no way back for a sworn virgin.
+When Hana’s dying uncle calls her back from the city to the family home in the Albanian mountains, he tries to marry her to a local man who could run the household.
+Unable to accept the arranged marriage and determined to remain independent, Hana’s only option is to follow tradition and vow to live the rest of her life in chastity as a man – and so Hana becomes Mark.
+For a sworn virgin, there is no way back.

-Years later Mark receives an invitation to join a cousin in Rockville, Maryland.
-This is Mark’s chance to escape his vow and to leave Albania for modern America.
-But what does he know about being a woman?
+Years later, Mark – now a raki-drinking, chain-smoking shepherd – receives an invitation to join a cousin in the US.
+This may be Mark’s only chance to escape his vow.
+But what does he know about being an American woman?

 Praise for Sworn Virgin

-- ‘Translated from Italian by Clarissa Botsford with effortless musicality … I couldn’t put it down.
+- ‘Translated from Italian by Clarissa Botsford with effortless musicality . . .
+I couldn’t put it down.
 Dones’s ability to tell a politically and psychically complex story with such lightness of touch is down to her flowing, spring-clear prose and slyly subversive vision.’
-Kapka Kassabova, Guardian
+Kapka Kassabova, The Guardian

 - ‘A vindication of the PEN Writers in Translation Programme, which supported the publication of this tender, funny and arrestingly original novel.’
 Jane Shilling, New Statesman